vharg/VHARG-Documentation/Cluster/komodo.md

 ### Jobs
 *Jobs* are model runs that are *submitted* to the master node, which will dispatch it to the slave nodes for computations.
 Upon submission, the job joins a *queue* that manages which nodes are available.
 Three commands are useful:
 - `qsub`: Submits the job.
 Each job is assigned a `job ID`, for instance `96326`
 - `qstat`: Shows the jobs that are running on the cluster.
 To see only your own jobs, use `qstat -u userName`.
+Other options are given by `qstat -f` and `qstat -t`.
 Jobs can be in either of these four modes:
   - `R`: Running
   - `C`: Cancelled
   - `Q`: Queued - i.e. the job is delayed in the queue because all the nodes are busy